 Melaney Mitchell: First tell me a bit about the show and your curatorial mission with it?

 Jessica Borusky: My aim with Perma-F(r)ail: Personae Documents is to create an atmosphere of artwork that potentially reflects some of the issues surrounding ideas of persona, performativity, and identification politics.
-This atmosphere connects language, shifting presentations, struggles with visibility/invisibility, ephemeral matter, and mediated experience produce an environment with which the audience can interact with through listening, reading, watching, and conversing.
+This atmosphere connects language, shifting presentations, struggles with visibility/invisibility, ephemeral matter, and mediated experience.
+This is all to produce an environment with which the audience can interact with through listening, reading, watching, and conversing.
 Beyond that, I also wish to use this showcase as a platform for uniting live, spatial/temporal artworks nationally alongside Kansas City artists in order to produce a diverse and exciting critical dialogue.

 MM: Something that I think is really exciting about the exhibition is the projects around it.
 Can you tell me more about the collection of writings, and the other programming surrounding the exhibition?